Alberto0150/Human-Computer-Interaction-Task/README.md

 # Human-Computer-Interaction-Task
-THis is used for Flow Model in Task 2A
+This is used for Flow Model in Task 2A